TheSantiProject/TheSantiProjectBlog.github.io/content/_index.md

 ---
-title: My Site
+title: Santi's Blog
 toc: false
 ---

-This is the landing page.
+This is the latest news.

 ## Explore